 Nha Trang is described by several sources as the undisputed heavyweight champion of Vietnam beach towns.
 Situated on scenic Cam Ranh Bay, up until the early 20th century it was a rural area teeming with wildlife, such as monkeys and tigers.
 In the 1920s and 30s, Nha Trang evolved from a colonial administration center into a town comprised of several smaller ancient villages.
 During the Vietnam War, the combined United States and South Vietnamese Air Forces used the Nha Trang airport to support the busy naval base in Cam Ranh Bay.

 After the war, Nha Trang was made an economic development zone by the Vietnamese government, focusing on tourism, shipbuilding, fishing, and lobster farming.
-Long a resort destination for Soviet and later Chinese tourists, Nha Trang’s tourist industry offers scuba and other water and wind sports.
+Long one of the best places to spend a resort vacation for Soviet and later Chinese tourists, Nha Trang’s tourist industry offers scuba and other water and wind sports.

 Hon Tre Island offshore is reached from the mainland by the world’s longest cable car, offering the Vinpearl theme and water park, and a five-star resort.
 Nha Trang is a popular hub with cruise ship routes, the annual Hong Kong yacht races, and other sailboat racing.
 The Nha Trang Oceanography Institute is comprised of a research center established in 1923, and houses a marine animal museum with more than 20,000 salt and freshwater species.
 Population: about 400,000.